 NOTE: p5.play hasn’t been updated in a while, and produces some console errors in newer browsers.
 The examples seem to work fine still.

-Explore p5.play by completing these challenges.
+Explore this chapter’s example code by completing the following challenges.

 Build interactive experiments that focus on minimally expressing a single mechanic.